-A local anaesthetic is injected around the nerve that coveys the pain signal from the joint in your neck.
-This nerve is called the medial branch of the cervical dorsal ramus.
+A local anaesthetic is injected around the nerve that coveys the pain signal from the joint in your back.
+This nerve is called the medial branch of the dorsal ramus.
 By placing anaesthetic or a 'block' around the nerve it stops the nerve conveying the pain signal temporarily.
 Usually the injections are performed over several levels in the spine.
 They may be performed on one side, or both sides, depending on where your symptoms are.
-The injections are more likely to change symptoms in the neck than the arm.
-Sometimes your Cervical (neck) facet joints can refer pain into the back of the head.
+The lumbar facet joints can refer pain into the upper part of the leg.
+Usually the back pain is worse than the leg pain.
+The injections are more likely to change symptoms in the back than the leg.